-Number of Nominal

-shares Value

-'000 £'000

-As at 31 December 2021 and 2022 71,277 5,702
+ber of hares '000 Nominal Value £'000 As at 31 December 2022 and 2023 71 ,277 5,702

 All preference shares are non-voting, non-convertible cumulative redeemable preference shares.
-They are redeemable at par value on 31 December 2022, or, at the Company's discretion, at any earlier date and will accrue interest at a fixed rate of 10 per cent. per annum.
+They are redeemable at par value on 31 December 2024, or, at the Company's discretion, at any earlier date and will accrue interest at a fixed rate of 10 per cent. per annum.
 Unpaid dividends accrue interest at 3% above Bank of England base rate until settled.

-InTechnology plc has confirmed its willingness, should the Group request, to extend the redemption date on these preference shares until 31 December 2024.
+Holf Investments Ltd has confirmed its willingness, should the Group request, to extend the redemption date on these preference shares until 31 December 2025.